Cloudxtreme/EQMBox_CCC/README.md

 # EQMBox_CCC
 The EverQuest Emulator Multi-Box Command and Control Client

-Author: Ronny Bull - a.k.a (Cubber)
+Author: Ronny Bull - a.k.a (Cubber on eqemulator.org)

 Python Version: 3.4